proc7ts/delta-set/README.md

 [api-docs-url]: https://surol.github.io/delta-set/index.html

 A `DeltaSet` class inherits ES2015 `Set`.
-In addition it is keeps changes made to it and has additional methods to deal with these changes delta.
+In addition it keeps changes made to it and has methods to deal with these changes delta.

 ```typescript